 User/Source Coding Rule 9.
-(M impact, M generality) Enable the compiler's use of SSE2 instructions with appropriate switches.
-2-54
+(M impact, M generality) Enable the compiler's use of SSE, SSE2 and/or SSE3 instructions with appropriate switches.
+2-55

 User/Source Coding Rule 10.
 (H impact, ML generality) Make sure your application stays in range to avoid denormal values, underflows.
-2-55
+2-56

 User/Source Coding Rule 11.
 (M impact, ML generality) Do not use double precision unless necessary.
 Set the precision control (PC) field in the x87 FPU control word to "Single Precision".
 This allows single precision (32-bit) computation to complete faster on some operations (for example, divides due to early out).
 However, be careful of introducing more than a total of two values for the floating point control word, or there will be a large performance penalty.
 See "Floating-point Modes".
-2-55
+2-56

 User/Source Coding Rule 12.
-(H impact, ML generality) Use fast float-to-int routines.
-If coding these routines, use the cvttss2si, cvttsd2si instructions if coding with Streaming SIMD Extensions 2.
-2-55
+(H impact, ML generality) Use fast float-to-int routines, FISTTP or SSE2 instructions.
+If coding these routines, use FISTTP is SSE3 is available, or the cvttss2si, cvttsd2si instructions if coding with Streaming SIMD Extensions 2.
+2-56

 User/Source Coding Rule 13.
 (M impact, ML generality) Break dependence chains where possible.
-2-55
+2-56

 User/Source Coding Rule 14.
 (M impact, ML generality) Usually, math libraries take advantage of the transcendental instructions (for example, fsin) when evaluating elementary functions.
 If there is no critical need to evaluate the transcendental functions using the extended precision of 80 bits, applications should consider alternate, software-based approach, such as look-up-table-based algorithm using interpolation techniques.
 It is possible to improve transcendental performance with these techniques by choosing the desired numeric precision, the size of the look-up tableland taking advantage of the parallelism of the Streaming SIMD Extensions and the Streaming SIMD Extensions 2 instructions.
-2-56
+2-57

 User/Source Coding Rule 15.
 (H impact, ML generality) Denormalized floating-point constants should be avoided as much as possible.
-2-57
+2-58

 User/Source Coding Rule 16.
 (H impact, M generality) Use the smallest possible floating-point or SIMD data type, to enable more parallelism with the use of a (longer) SIMD vector.
 For example, use single precision instead of double precision where possible.
-2-82
+2-83